awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-mate.md

 **To configure Remote Desktop Protocol \(RDP\) connections and set up a password**

-1. Use the following [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command to get the ID of the AMI for Amazon Linux 2 that includes MATE in the AMI name\.
+1. Use the following [describe\-images](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/describe-images.html) command to get the ID of the AMI for Amazon Linux 2 that includes MATE in the AMI name\.

    ```
-   aws ec2 describe-images --filters Name=name,Values=amzn2*MATE* --query Images[*].ImageId --output text
+   aws ec2 describe-images --filters "Name=name,Values=amzn2*MATE*" --query 'Images[*].ImageId' --output text
    ```

    The following is example output: